-Even after the City Rail Link (CRL) is delivered, train services significantly increase, and light rail is complete, most city centre public transport users will still arrive by bus.
-This is because many people travel from areas not served by rail, or ferries, or light rail (in the future), or for whom buses are a better option.
+Even after the City Rail Link (CRL) is delivered, train services significantly increase, and Light Rail is complete, most city centre public transport users will still arrive by bus.
+This is because many people travel from areas not served by rail, or ferries, or LRT (in future), or for whom buses are a better option.
 Once they are in the city centre, many people use buses to travel locally, e.g. from Britomart towards the universities.
-So even after CRL and light rail start running in Auckland, we'll still need a lot of buses in the city centre.
+So even after CRL and Light Rail start running in Auckland, we'll still need a lot of buses in the city centre.